 This site provides access to the most up-to-date information on Penn State's response to the coronavirus, as well as related campus-specific information.

 Table of Contents

-- Meetings, Events, and Gatherings
+In-Person Meetings, Events and Gatherings

 The University has contracted with a COVID-19 testing company to conduct rapid turnaround testing for symptomatic or suspected positive students.
 Penn State Harrisburg students who believe they are experiencing symptoms will need to:

 - make a telemedicine appointment with Student Health Services at Penn State Harrisburg

 - or the 24/7 nurse advice line at 814-863-4463, for evaluation